-Initial recognition is at cost and subsequent measurement of financial assets depends on their classification.
-Financial assets such as receivables and deposits are subsequently measured at amortized cost using the effective interest method, less loss allowance.
+At initial recognition financial assets are measured at their fair value.
+Subsequent measurement depends on their classification.
+Financial assets such as receivables, cash and cash equivalents and deposits are subsequently measured at amortized cost using the effective interest method, less loss allowance.